joereddington/joereddington.github.io/diary/index.md

 ]c and [c to move around
 :diffput and :diffget to make changes
- - I tried :do and :dp but now I've read up, I think it should have been dp and do in normal mode rather than command
+ - I tried :do and :dp but now I've read up, I think it should have been dp and do in normal mode rather than command Later edit: you can do 'ls' to find out the buffer numbers and then do :diffput 2 to put it in the second buffer.
+That's useful for 'more than one buffer open' errors

 - 14/01/21 smallest next step:  work out a script/vim THING for new jekyll post